This Post has 20 Quick And Easy Elf On The Shelf ideas great for last minute or a lazy night.

 Set up breakfast the night before, including a little note from the elf.
 Have the elf sitting close to the plate ready for your child to come downstairs for breakfast.
 This is another one that could easily be repeated with a different note and breakfast.

-Opt for a “naughty” elf plate with a couple of things your child normally wouldn’t eat and see if the elf can encourage them to have a try.
+Opt for a “naughty” elf plate with some things your child normally wouldn’t eat and see if the elf can encourage them to try.

 Elf on the Shelf Reading a Book